near/docs/docs/4.tools/near-api-js/faq.md

 ---

-### What frontend frameworks can I use the JavaScript API with?
+### What front-end frameworks can I use the JavaScript API with?

 The JavaScript API is framework-agnostic.
-You can include it in any frontend frameworks, such as React, Vue, Angular and others.
+You can include it in any front-end framework, such as React, Vue, Angular, and others.

 You can use [`create-near-app`](https://github.com/near/create-near-app) to quickly bootstrap projects with different templates: